SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/01-introduction/01-introduction-to-data-structures-and-algorithms/01-introduction-to-data-structures-and-algorithms.md

 > Pointers are normally stored as part of the node.

-#### Slice Perspective
+#### Perspective

-Usually, when we face a new problem leading us to use a data structure, we think of the implementation as a whole data structure being implemented and its operations is performed on this complete data structure.
+Usually, when we face a new problem leading us to use a data structure, we think of the implementation as a **whole data structure** being implemented and its operations is performed on this complete data structure.
 But, what we don't know about is a way of thinking about data structure that can simplify the process greatly.

-As we covered earlier, data structures consist of two main components, a `node` and `pointers`.
+As we covered earlier, data structures consist of two main components, a **node** and **pointers**.
 If we take these components and understand how they are related we can be comfortable using and implementing data structures.

 Look at the following image.
 ![slice-pattern](./images/slice-pattern.jpg)